maximkir/macboot/README.md

 ## MacOS

 The 'macos' tag will set some defaults in macos operating system.

-In addtion it will install applications.
+## Software

+The 'software' tag will install applications as follows:

 ### Included Applications / Configuration (Default)